Davies-Magare/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 11 updates directories not files
 Script 12 creates a directory with custom prestet permissions Script 13 changes the file ownership group
+Script 4 changes owner and group owner of all files and directories